What's the Standards Program?

 Who can be involved?

-From 2016 the Standards Program will be offered state-wide and interested organisations can apply via an Expression of Interest.
+The Standards Program is offered state-wide and interested organisations can apply via an Expression of Interest.
 This will allow us to tailor schedules to better suit each organisation and to pick up those who missed out when the program was in their region.
-In the second half of 2016 we will be trialling a Level 2 program for those who want to continue to improve aspects of their management, collection care and visitor experience.
+We also offer a Level 2 program for those who want to continue to improve aspects of their management, collection care and visitor experience.